Wyamio/Wyam.Web/Input/modules/yaml.md

 Title: Yaml
 Description: Parses YAML content and stores the result in document metadata.
 ---
 Parses YAML content for each input document and stores the result in it's metadata.
+This module uses [YamlDotNet](http://aaubry.net/pages/yamldotnet.html).

 # Usage
 ---